 How to Clean Roomba Brushes?

-iRobot recommends that brushes be cleaned at least once a week.
-You may have to do it more often if pets shed their hair frequently.
+The brushes must interact directly with dirt and debris.
+The bushes are located just below the internal dust cup and tend to be the dirtiest part of a Roomba. iRobot recommends that brushes be cleaned at least once a week.
+You may have to do it more often if you have pets who shed their hair frequently.

 Open the brush guard.